 - ✓ Serious injuries per vehicle miles traveled (VMT)

 - ✓ Fatalities per VMT

 - ✓ Number of serious injuries

-- ✓ Number of fatalities
+- Number of fatalities

 - ✓ Pavement condition on the Interstate System

 - ✓ Pavement condition on the non-Interstate (NHS)

 - ✓ Bridge condition on the NHS

 - ✓ Performance of the Interstate System

 - ✓ Performance of the non-Interstate (NHS)

 - ✓ Freight movement on the Interstate System

 - ✓ Traffic congestion

 - ✓ On-road mobile source emissions

 Federal regulations require that states and MPOs incorporate performance-based planning into their long-range and short-range planning processes.
+The TIP shall include, to the maximum extent practicable, a description of the anticipated effect of the TIP toward achieving the performance targets identified in the metropolitan transportation plan, linking investment priorities to those performance targets.
 Federally required performance measures assess conditions and performance related to the national goals.
 There is a total of twenty federally required performance measures: five safety, four pavement condition, two bridge condition, two travel time reliability, one freight movement, four transit, and two congestion mitigation and air quality.
 Additionally, in July 2020, any public transportation agency that receives federal funds is required to complete a Public Transportation Agency Safety Plan (PTASP) which includes additional transit safety measures.
 This deadline was extended until December 2020.
 The Texarkana Urban Transit District (TUTD) adopted their PTASP in July 2020.
-The MPO adopted the new targets on January 26, 2022, by Resolution #11-2022.
+The MPO adopted the new targets on August 17, 2022, by Resolution #20-2022.
 While performance measures provide a metric for comparison, targets identify desired trends associated with the performance measure and provide direction to strategy analysis and performance tracking.
 Depending on the target, the state DOT and MPO must set new targets annually, every two years or every four.

 State DOTs and MPOs are required to establish performance targets for each federal performance measure.
 MPOs may develop their own performance targets in cooperation with State DOTs and transit agencies, or they may choose to support the state's targets.
 For the federally required measures, the Texarkana MPO chose to support the State set targets.
-The adopted 2022 Texas Performance safety targets are displayed in $Appendix\ J$.
+The adopted 2024 Texas Performance safety targets are displayed in Appendix J.

 Transportation Performance Management is a strategic approach that uses system information to make investment and policy decisions to achieve national performance goals.
 The performance target areas are Safety (PM1), Pavement & Bridge (PM2), System Performance and Freight (PM3), and Transit Asset Management.
-TXDOT is required to measure performance, establish targets, assess progress toward these targets, and report on performance measure targets.
+TxDOT is required to measure performance, establish targets, assess progress toward these targets, and report on performance measure targets.
 The MPO supports those targets by reviewing programmed Highway Safety Improvement Program (HSIP) projects within the MPO boundary that are included in the DOT's HSIP.